 - Make sure your lightbox is turned on.
 There is an on/off toggle button under the Eligible column.
 Be sure it is set to On.

 - Make sure your lightbox is published.
 If there isn't a green checkmark under the Live column, it means the lightbox isn't published.
 A lightbox must be published in order for it to display.
-You can publish all lightboxes that have a condition set by using the Publish button that is located in the upper right hand corner of the Primer Administrative interface.
+You can publish all lightboxes that have a condition set by using the Publish button that is located in the upper right hand corner of the Web Forms Administrative interface.

 An individual lightbox can be published from within the lightbox editor by using the Save & Publish button.